facelessuser/RegReplace/docs/usage.md

 ![edit panel](https://dl.dropboxusercontent.com/u/342698/RegReplace/edit_panel.png)

-You can also test the regex from the edit panel.
+You can also test the regular expression from the edit panel.
 At the bottom of the panel, you should see the `test` variable which will allow you to configure a sequence to run from the panel.
 Once configured, you can press <kbd>ctrl</kbd> + <kbd>f</kbd> on Windows/Linux (or <kbd>super</kbd> + <kbd>f</kbd> on OSX) to execute.
 Keep in mind, you can run the current rule sequenced together with others in the test configuration to test how it plays with other rules.  `test` is not saved with the other settings, but is only good for the current session.

 ```python
 # ----------------------------------------------------------------------------------------